sequenceiq/slider/src/site/md/hoya_cluster_descriptions.md

 ### Env variables

-All role options beginning with "env." are automatically converted to environment variables set for that container
+All role options beginning with `env.` are automatically converted to environment variables set for that container